tomogwen/infe.rs/README.md

 # 🦀 Infe.rs

 This is a WIP repo that aims to implement a rusty task queuer for machine learning model inference, running in dockerised microservices.
-This came out of wanting to learn about (i) more robust inference of machine learning models - particulary in Rust - and (ii) using docker for deployment of (micro)services.
+This came out of wanting to learn more about (i) robust inference of machine learning models - particulary in Rust - and (ii) using Docker for deployment of (micro)services.

 This project uses three microservices.
 One is a [standard postgres image](https://hub.docker.com/_/postgres) from Docker.
 The other two I'm in the process of writing, and will (hopefully!) be a task queuer and a model inference runner.